c-rod51/photoz/README.md

-The goal is to apply ML to photometric measurements assign object redshift
+The goal is to apply ML to photometric measurements and assign object redshift